KxSystems/docs-v1/docs/ref/stats-moving.md

 Syntax: `x mavg y` (binary, uniform)

-Moving average: where `x` is an int atom (not infinite), returns the `x`-item **moving averages** of numeric list `y`, with any nulls after the first element replaced by zero.
+Moving average: where `x` is an int atom (not infinite), returns the `x`-item **moving averages** of numeric list `y`, with any nulls after the first item replaced by zero.
 The first `x` items of the result are the averages of the terms so far, and thereafter the result is the moving average.
 The result is floating point.
 ```q
 q)2 mavg 1 2 3 5 7 10
 1 1.5 2.5 4 6 8.5